 Legal Statutes Governing Involuntary Commitments in NJ

-Title 30:4-27 of the New Jersey statutes address involuntary commitments, the process for an involuntary commitment and personal rights of an individual subject to an involuntary commitment, and the initiation of court proceedings for the involuntary commitment of a person.
+Title 30:4-27 of the New Jersey statutes address involuntary commitments, the process for an involuntary commitment and the personal rights of an individual subject to an involuntary commitment, and the initiation of court proceedings for the involuntary commitment of a person.

 Bringing in the Police for Help